jqshuv/short/README.md

 ### Deployment

+> [!IMPORTANT]
+> It is mandatory to follow the following steps to ensure that a stable version is deployed.
+If you want to deploy the development version, you can do so by selecting the `main` branch in the workflow.

 1. Create following secrets in your forked repository: (Settings > Secrets and variables > New Repository Secret)
    * `CF_API_TOKEN` - Your Cloudflare API Token
    * `CF_KV_ID` - Your Cloudflare KV Namespace ID
      * To get your KV Namespace ID, go to your Cloudflare Dashboard, select your KV Namespace and copy the which is next to the name in the top left.
    * `SHORT_API_KEY` - Recommended: A random string if you want to secure your API.
 2. Activate GitHub Actions in your repository.
-(Settings > Actions > General > Allow all actions and reusable workflows > Save)
+   1. Go to the `Actions` tab in your repository.
+   2. Click on the green button `I understand my workflows, go ahead and enable them` to enable GitHub Actions.
-3. Run the workflow `Deploy` manually.
-(Actions > Deploy > Run workflow > Run workflow)
+3. Run the workflow `🚀 Deploy`.
+   1. On your repository page, click on the `Actions` tab.
+   2. Click on the `🚀 Deploy` workflow on the left side.
+   3. Click on the `Run workflow` button on the right side.
+      1. Click on the `Branch: main` dropdown.
+      2. Select the menu `Tags` in the dropdown.
+      3. Select the latest tag.
+(The highest in the list)
+   4. Run the workflow by clicking the green `Run workflow` button.

-### 🚀 All done!
+#### 🚀 All done!
 How simple huh?
 Now you can see your worker active [here](https://dash.cloudflare.com/?to=/:account/workers-and-pages) in your Cloudflare dashboard.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>